Donald Davidson (poet): Segregationist political activism

 Davidson was a proponent of racial segregation and racial inequality.
 In an essay defending segregation in The Sewanee Review, described by historian Paul V. Murphy as his major work on the topic, he wrote: "The white South denies the Negro equal participation in society, not only because it does not consider him entitled to equality, but because it is certain that social mingling would lead to biological mingling, which it is determined to prevent, both for any given contemporary generation and for its posterity."

 Davidson supported the 1948 presidential candidacy of Strom Thurmond, who was running as a Dixiecrat in opposition to President Harry Truman's civil rights proposals.
 He joined the Tennessee States' Rights Committee in 1950, and became the chairman of the Tennessee Federation for Constitutional Government (TFCG), the local analogue of the White Citizens Councils, at its founding in 1955.
 Under his leadership, TFCG led the failed effort to oppose the desegregation of Nashville's public schools.
 Davidson warned that if black students attended, "The capital city of Tennessee would become an uneasy island of integration surrounded by a tumultuous ocean of protest and discontent."

 Personal life and death

-Davidson married Theresa Sherrer (Theresa Sherrer Davidson), a legal scholar and artist, in June 1918.
+Davidson married Theresa Sherrer, a legal scholar and artist, in June 1918.
 They had a daughter, who married Eric Bell, Jr. They resided at 410 Fairfax Avenue in Nashville.
-He died on April 25, 1968, at age 72, at his home.
+He died on April 25, 1968, at age 74, at his home.
 He was buried at the Calvary Cemetery in Nashville.